 The eleven books in the new Handbook series share the same design.
 I find these covers a step up from the previous series, but rather wish LCME could shake off the aesthetics of a higher education institution:

 The covers have a classy matt finish, and the books are bound with staples up to Grade 3.
-Thereafter they have stiff spines which needs some persuasion to stay open but seem durable.
+Thereafter they have stiff spines which need some persuasion to stay open but seem durable.
 The pages within (ranging from 24 at Pre-Preparatory to 108 at Grade 8) are on white paper and spaciously presented.

 The aim with these Handbooks is to provide everything needed by the exam candidate in one cost-effective volume.